-The Waco Mammoth Site sits on more than 100 acres of wooded parkland along the Bosque River.
+The five-acre Waco Mammoth National Monument sits within 100+ acres of wooded parkland along the Bosque River.
 Surrounded by oak, mesquite and cedar trees, the site offers an escape from the modern world and provides a glimpse into the lives of Columbian mammoths.

 "The nation's first and only recorded discovery of a nursery herd of Pleistocene mammoths" -National Park Service

 On a spring day in 1978, Paul Barron and Eddie Bufkin embarked on a search for arrowheads and fossils near the Bosque River.
 To their surprise, the men stumbled upon a large bone eroding out of a ravine.
 Recognizing the unusual nature of the find, they removed the bone and took it to the Strecker Museum at Baylor University for examination.

 The bone was identified as Columbian mammoth (Mammuthus columbi).
 Museum staff members quickly organized a team of volunteers and excavation began at the site.
 Using hand tools such as brushes and bamboo scrapers, crews slowly excavated a lost world.
 Between 1978 and 1990, the fossil remains of 16 Columbian mammoths were discovered.

 Between 1990 and 1997, six additional mammoths were excavated, including a large male (bull).
 Crews also uncovered the remains of a camel (Camelops hesternus) and the tooth of a juvenile saber-tooth cat (Smilodon sp.), which was found next to an unidentified animal.

 Though the first bones were discovered in the 1970’s, the site remained closed to the public until the end of 2009.
 For more than 30 years, Baylor University staff, students and volunteers spent countless hours excavating the site.